Where does light emitted from a flashlight go? On a universal scale, what happens to all the light?

 If Space is not infinite, goes the line of incorrect reasoning, then all the light that has ever been radiated by stars and galaxies should make the Universe a blindingly bright place.
 Hence, the universe, based on this reasoning, must be infinite.

 But, if the Universe is not infinite, the light should bounce back and forth, building up.

-What Exactly Is Light?Light is a form of energy that radiates outward —it is radiant energy.
-Radiant energy is readily absorbed, under the right conditions.
-Consider by way of illustration: a person may enter a dining room and be surrounded by food he would greatly enjoy.
+Light is a form of energy that radiates outward — radiant energy.
+Radiant energy can be readily absorbed, given the right conditions.
+By way of illustration: a person may enter a dining room and be surrounded by food he would greatly enjoy.
 Yet, unless that person actually opens his mouth and consumes it, all that food does him no good.

-When “white” light strikes a beet, many frequencies of light are absorbed.
-However, since beets are red, we understand the frequencies of light that make up that color are not absorbed.
+When “white” light strikes a beet, many frequencies of the radiant energy are absorbed.
+However, since beets are red, we understand the frequencies that make up the color red are not absorbed.
 They bounce back and enter our eye.
 The same can be said for the orange of carrots, the green of grass, and the blue of a sapphire.
 This is because of certain “ground rules” dictated by the mathematical relations of physics.

-Where Does Light Go?It is absorbed and converted into other energy, “kinesis” or kinetic energy — manifested as motion, heat.
+It is absorbed and converted into other energy, “kinesis” or kinetic energy — manifested as motion, heat.